FRRouting/frr/doc/user/pimv6.rst

    max(Keepalive_Period, RP_Keepalive_Period) when a Register-Stop is sent.
    If choosing a value below 31 seconds be aware that some hardware platforms cannot see data flowing in better than 30 second chunks.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
+This command is vrf aware, to configure for a vrf, specify the vrf in the router pim6 block.

-.. clicmd:: ipv6 pim spt-switchover infinity-and-beyond [prefix-list PLIST]
+.. clicmd:: spt-switchover infinity-and-beyond [prefix-list PLIST]

    On the last hop router if it is desired to not switch over to the SPT tree configure this command.
 Optional parameter prefix-list can be use to control which groups to switch or not switch.
 If a group is PERMIT as per the PLIST, then the SPT switchover does not happen for it and if it is DENY, then the SPT switchover happens.
-   This command is vrf aware, to configure for a vrf, enter the vrf submode.
+   This command is vrf aware, to configure for a vrf, specify the vrf in the router pim6 block.

-.. clicmd:: ipv6 pim join-prune-interval (1-65535)
+.. clicmd:: join-prune-interval (1-65535)

    Modify the join/prune interval that pim uses to the new value.
 Time is specified in seconds.
 This command is vrf aware, to configure for a vrf,